 There are four 18th-century gilt lions at the foot of the chair.
 But by their positioning, you might suppose they symbolically guard the Stone of Scone which was once kept beneath the chair.
 In the tour book, you can read how Edward I ordered the stone’s capture from the Scots in 1296 to use in English coronations.

 This chair is reserved for monarchs’ coronations yet the Westminster Abbey website (history section) informs us that when Oliver Cromwell was made Lord Protector his ceremony took place on the Coronation Chair.
-Moreover, despite not being a royal and being an anti-royalist, he wore royal robes for the occasion.
+Moreover, despite not being a royal and being an anti-royalist, he wore regal-looking robes for the occasion.
 Again breaking with tradition, he had the chair moved from Westminster Abbey to Westminster Hall for the ceremony.

 Without doubt, it is one of the world’s most famous chairs.
 Also, it is older than any other piece of furniture in the UK.
 This refers to furniture that is still in use.
 For example, not furniture that is stored away, merely decorative or in disrepair and therefore unusable.